todokku/quickmedia/README.md

 See project.conf \[dependencies].
 ## Runtime
 ### Required
-`curl` needs to be downloaded for network requests.
+`curl` is required for network requests.
 ### Optional
+`mpv` is required for playing videos.
+This is not required if you dont plan on playing videos.\
 `youtube-dl` needs to be installed to play videos from youtube.\
 `notify-send` needs to be installed to show notifications (on Linux and other systems that uses d-bus notification system).
 # TODO